-The FMT Tutor wasn't so much designed to be what it is today but it just evolved to this stage over a couple of years.
-It started as a simple practice tutor with a screen that was built on veroboard, and slowly more features and better ways to build it got added following FISTS members feedback.
-The finial tutor is now offered in a nice case either ready to go (Fully Built) or as a DIY Full kit with as much support as you need to get it going.

-The FMT continues to evolve, The latest firmware will always be supplied.

-The FMT is now full of features and options, since there are so few controls on the front of the unit I have had to use a short software menu to make some config changes.
-Most of the 'one off' settings can be selected by jumpers on the main board.
-There is a lot of flexibility with the FMT that can make it more complicated at first if you want to make changes.
-I hope the instructions below answer all you questions but I am only an email away if you need help

-The latest version of the FMTMk4 is now called FMT MK4f.
+- The FMT Tutor wasn't so much designed to be what it is today but it just evolved to this stage over a couple of years.
+It started as a simple practice tutor with a screen that was built on veroboard, and slowly more features and better ways to build it got added following FISTS members' feedback. - The final tutor is now offered in a nice case either ready to go (Fully Built) or as a DIY Full kit with as much support as you need to get it going. - The FMT continues to evolve, The latest firmware will always be supplied. - The FMT is now full of features and options, since there are so few controls on the front of the unit I have had to use a short software menu to make some config changes.
+Most of the 'one-off' settings can be selected by jumpers on the main board. - There is a lot of flexibility with the FMT that can make it more complicated at first if you want to make changes.
+I hope the instructions below answer all your questions but I am only an email away if you need help - The latest version of the FMT is the FMT MK4g Now with a part SMD PCB g Version Firmware Notes